Table of contents

 Central government current expenditure

-net social benefits paid by central government increased by £7.2 billion to £178.4 billion, largely because of inflation-linked benefits uprating
+net social benefits paid by central government increased by £8.5 billion to £204.0 billion, largely caused by inflation-linked increases in many benefits

-payments to support the day-to-day running of local government increased by £6.9 billion to £87.8 billion; these intra-government transfers have no impact on overall public sector borrowing because they are both central government spending and a local government receipt
+payments to support the day-to-day running of local government increased by £7.4 billion to £97.9 billion; these intra-government transfers have no impact on overall public sector borrowing (PSNB ex)

-current grants abroad decreased £4.4 billion to £3.3 billion, largely because of the timing of payments made to the EU
+current grants abroad decreased £4.0 billion to £4.4 billion, largely because of lower payments made to the EU

 Central government net investment

-Central government net investment increased by £1.8 billion to £69.6 billion in the financial year to October 2024.
-This includes the regular payments from HM Treasury to the Bank of England APF Fund, which decreased by £2.1 billion compared with a year earlier.
+Central government net investment in the financial year to November 2024 was £72.6 billion, £0.2 billion more than at the same point in the last financial year.
+This includes the regular payments from HM Treasury to the BoE APF Fund, which decreased by £2.4 billion, compared with a year earlier.
 These intra-public sector transfers have no impact on overall public sector borrowing (PSNB ex).

 Local government

-Initial estimates suggest that local government was in surplus by around £3.9 billion in the seven months to October 2024.
-This is a £1.2 billion larger surplus than in the same period a year earlier.
+Initial estimates suggest that local government borrowing was £2.2 billion in the eight months to November 2024.
+This is £0.9 billion lower than in the same period a year earlier.
 Our provisional monthly estimates for the UK are currently based on published budget data for England, Scotland, and Wales, with estimates included for Northern Ireland.

 Back to table of contents5.
 Borrowing in the financial year ending March 2024

-Figure 4: Borrowing in the financial year ending March 2024 was more than in the financial year ending March 2023, and more than the Office for Budget Responsibility forecast
+Figure 4: Borrowing in the financial year ending March 2024 was more than in the financial year ending March 2023 and more than was forecast by the Office for Budget Responsibility

 Public sector net borrowing excluding public sector banks, £ billion, UK

-Source: Public sector finances from the Office for Budget Responsibility (OBR) and the Office for National Statistics
+Source: Public sector finances from the Office for National Statistics and the Office for Budget Responsibility (OBR)

 Notes:

-- This chart uses forecast data published in the OBR's Economic and fiscal outlook – October 2024.
+This chart uses forecast data published in the Economic and fiscal outlook – October 2024.

-Download this chart Figure 4: Borrowing in the financial year ending March 2024 was more than in the financial year ending March 2023, and more than the Office for Budget Responsibility forecast
+Download this chart Figure 4: Borrowing in the financial year ending March 2024 was more than in the financial year ending March 2023 and more than was forecast by the Office for Budget Responsibility

 Image .csv .xls6.
 Borrowing in earlier financial years